RDM4CAU/ufg-summerschool/sDB/sDB.md

 ## Numbers

 - id or uuid

     - 37

     - 30e23524-df31-11ea-89f8-f894c2a8d12b

 - id_parent or uuid_parent

 - frequencies of measures

     - 55

     - 65.234753

 ## Text fields

 - name: site names, ...

     - "Wees-Oxbuell, Steingrab 19"

 - cat_no: id of the original catalogue

     - "254a"

     - "43.56.1"

     - "42.45, KS1907.23b"

 - class: general category

     - "site"

     - "part"

     - "structure"

 - type: object classification

     - simple: "megalithicTomb"

     - string: "grave>megalithic_tomb"

     - comment: consider names that can be turned to proper column names (no spaces and special characters)

 - comment

     - "this is an extraordinary site"

 ## Quality assessment

 - location_q: int: quality of location

     - 3: some m

     - 2: about 100 m

 	- 1: about 1000 m

 	- 0: unknown

 - chron_q: num quality of dating

 	- 3: save dating with precision of few phases

 	- 2: probable dating with precision of at least of epochs (e. g.
 Preroman Iron Age)

 	- 1: plausible dating to broad epochs Metal Ages

 	- 0: no chronological information

 - info_q: num general quality

 	- 3: site exists and location_q and chron_q are 2 or better

 	- 2: site exists and location_q and chron_q are 1 or better

 	- 1: site existence questionable or location_q or chron_q are 0 or

 	- 0: site does not exist

 ## Space (Coordinates)

 - `x`, `y`, num: coordinate columns

     - 559814.7231

     - comment: points only

-    - comment: avoid geographical coordinates unless the area is extensivly large
+    - comment: avoid geographical coordinate system unless the area is extensively large and use projected systems instead

 - `WKT`, chr:    coordinates WKT format (SRID=32632 (epsg) in metadata or ewkt)

     - "Point (559814.7231 6056013.7338)"

     - comment: each simple feature geometry possible

     - comment: readable by GIS and by humans

 ## Time (Chronology)

 - chronological Strings:

     - `chronologySystem_Chronologystring_MembershipValue`

     - "fortME_Vorg>EZ>Lt>FLT>LtA_1.0, fortME_Vorg>EZ>Lt>FLT>LtA1_0.5"

     - `14C_LabNo_BP_1sigma`

     - "14C_Poz-16047_3510_30"

 - chronological reference system at chronsys gitlab repository

 ## Chronology Reference: Traditional approaches

 - [https://perio.do/en/](https://perio.do/en/)

     - does not consider chronological hierarchies

     - download (.csv possible) mainly contains links, hence, not usable for reproducible research.

 - [https://chronontology.dainst.org](https://chronontology.dainst.org)

     - online only (download (.json only) for single phases only and no text based download), hence, not usable for reproducible research.

-    - not organized based on chronological systems
+    - not organised based on chronological systems

 ## Chronology Reference: chronsys (Gitlab Repositorium)

 - [https://gitlab.com/oliver.nakoinz/archchron](https://gitlab.com/oliver.nakoinz/archchron)
 - csv-files focused on chronological systems and hierarchical order
 - columns:

     - **c_system**: name of the chronology system

     - **id**: identification number inside the chronology system

     - **p_id**: id of the superior entity

     - **c_level**: hierarchy level starting with the most general entity

     - **c_order**: order inside one hierarchy level

     - **datstring**: chronology string

     - **name_short**: short name, must be identical with the last phase name of the chronology string, avoid tailing spaces

     - **name_long**: more comprehensive name of the phase

     - **start**: start year of the phase, negative means BC, same year as end year of the previous phase

     - **end**: end year of the phase

 - interval scale (0 and - 55.3 are valid) instead of numerical lables for years

 - now web-view, just data

 - You can easily construct your own chronsys-csv-file

 ## Complex data

 - user defined desciption language, text

 - example: Fortification Description Language (FDL)

     - $(b1,2(b3(d134,3)))$ is a ring wall with murus gallicus and ditch.
 This is preceded by a section ditch and this in turn by a section rampart with ditch.

     - $((d1)(c1))$ is a ring wall and an adjoining, i.e. adjacent, semicircular rampart.

     - $(d1(d1,1)))$ three nested ring ramparts, the innermost of which has a ditch.

     - $c1\subset(d1)$ a semicircular extension added to a ring rampart.
 The enclosure may not be complete.

     - $(b1{d1})$ secure section rampart with more uncertain ring rampart.

     - ${b1(d1)}$ secure ring wall with insecure section wall

     - $(b1);(b1)$ two m.w. facing section ramparts

     - ${d1((d1);(d1))}$ two separate ring ramparts surrounded by an insecure comprehensive ring rampart

     - $((<b1(<b1)(b1>))$ two section walls directed to the left and one to the right close off an area.

-# Databases {background-color="#9DB2CB"}
+# Database

-- Principle
+- Principles
 - Format
 - Denormalisation
 - Tables
 - Key-value

-## Principle
+## Principles

 - as few tables as possible
 - as few columns as possible